Sankha798/jenkins-boshrelease/README.md

     $ gem install bosh_cli
     $ bosh target 192.168.50.4

 Create a Release
 ----------------

 ### Directory Structure of a Release

     .
-    ├── blobs                                  # (temporary) source directory for files and binaries required by the release (second lookup)
+    ├── blobs                                  # source directory for files and binaries required by the release (second lookup)
-    ├── src                                    # (temporary) source directory for files and binaries required by the release (first lookup)
+    ├── src                                    # source directory for files and binaries required by the release (first lookup)
     ├── config
-    │   └── blobs.yml
+    │   ├── dev.yml                            # TODO find out what this file does
+    │   ├── final.yml                          # configures the blobstore to be used for our release
+    │   └── private.yml                        # configures paths and credentials for our blobstore
     ├── jobs                                   # contains a job for each application / service that is installed in the VM │   └── jenkins_master                     # sub directory for the job installing a Jenkins master │       ├── monit                          # monit script that configures how to watch the service(s)